fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 * where to find the Table of Contents template: the `tocTemplate` option,
 * where to find the UI Options HTML templates included in Infusion: the `terms.templatePrefix` option, and
 * where to find the message bundles, the strings that will be used in the interface: the `terms.messagePrefix` option.

-In the code above, the `terms.messagePrefix` option is referencing the default strings provided by the component.
+In the example, the `terms.messagePrefix` option is referencing the default strings provided by the component.

 ## Complete Example ##